 3. McBride did not have signatory authority on any accounts

-Conclusion: McBride’s Advice for those with unfiled FBARs
+Conclusion: McBride’s advice for those with unfiled FBARs

-“It’s a total no-brainer.”
-He further adds “look, they got me and I didn’t even have signatory authority.
+I asked McBride whether or not someone who currently has unfiled FBARs and/or questionable income sources should consider using the 2012 Offshore Voluntary Disclosure Program.
+His response was immediate: “It’s a total no-brainer.”
+He further adds, “Look, they got me and I didn’t even have signatory authority.
 I would love to have been able to get into this program.”